T Bone Burnett: Work in films

 In 1992, Burnett worked on some songs with his friend River Phoenix for the movie The Thing Called Love.
 He was the coach of Samantha Mathis.

 In 2000, Burnett produced the soundtrack and wrote the score for the Coen Brothers film O Brother, Where Art Thou?.
-The award-winning soundtrack featured music from Emmylou Harris, Alison Krauss, Ralph Stanley, Gillian Welch and others performing traditional American folk music, blues and bluegrass—reminiscent of Burnett's 1986 self-titled release.
+The award-winning soundtrack featured music from Emmylou Harris, Alison Krauss, Ralph Stanley, Gillian Welch, and others performing traditional American folk music, blues and bluegrass—reminiscent of Burnett's 1986 self-titled release.
 The album was a hit, garnering numerous industry awards from the Grammys, the Academy of Country Music, and the Country Music Association.
 The album was a commercial success and sold almost eight million copies, according to Billboard.

 A documentary film, Down from the Mountain, was made of a benefit concert of the soundtrack performed by the artists on the album; Burnett figures prominently in the film.
 For producing the soundtrack albums for these two films, and for his wife Sam Phillips's album Fan Dance, Burnett won the 2002 Grammy Award for Producer of the Year, Non-Classical.
 Burnett went on to produce the less popular gospel soundtrack to the Coens' The Ladykillers.

 In 2004, under the name "Henry Burnett", he arranged "I Wish My Baby Was Born" and wrote "Like a Songbird That Has Fallen" and "The Scarlet Tide" for the movie Cold Mountain.
 "Scarlet Tide", co-written with Elvis Costello and performed by Alison Krauss, was nominated for an Academy Award for Best Song and won BAFTA's Anthony Asquith Award for Achievement in Film Music.

 In 2005, he composed the score for Wim Wenders' film Don't Come Knocking.

 In 2005, he worked with actors Joaquin Phoenix and Reese Witherspoon for their singing roles as Johnny Cash and June Carter Cash in the film Walk the Line.
 Witherspoon won the Academy Award for Best Actress for her role in the film, giving special thanks to Burnett in her speech for "helping her realize her lifelong dream of being a country music singer".
 He also produced that film's soundtrack album and wrote its score.

 In 2009, Burnett collaborated on music for the movie Crazy Heart, winning a Golden Globe, an Academy Award, and a Grammy Award for the song "The Weary Kind", which he composed with Ryan Bingham.
 Burnett was also a producer of the film, along with Jeff Bridges and Robert Duvall.

 In 2012, he was the executive music producer for The Hunger Games soundtrack, and wrote the track "Safe and Sound" himself.
 In 2013, he was the executive music producer for the Coen brothers' film Inside Llewyn Davis.

+Personal life

+Burnett and singer-songwriter Sam Phillips were married in 1989 and divorced in 2004.
+He married Callie Khouri, the Oscar-winning screenwriter of Thelma & Louise and the creator of the television show Nashville,in 2006.
+He has two daughters.